 A full climate solution will require both a clean energy transition and carbon capture.

 Ending the destruction of native forests is essential.
 We lose about 15 to 20 million acres of native forests every year.
 That’s an area the size of Portugal.
 Every acre destroyed releases the forest’s stored carbon back into the atmosphere.

 Direct-air carbon capture, olivine weathering, and regenerative agriculture all offer promising carbon drawdown opportunities.
 But none of these technologies are as thoroughly tested, low-risk, or immediately scalable as reforestation.
 Time is not on our side.

-Climate models show that to limit irreversible impacts of global warming, we’ll need to massively increase carbon drawdown this decade.
-That means we must employ every strategy we can, especially those that are immediately deployable, and scale them as quickly as possible, even as we develop new technologies.
+Climate models show that to limit the irreversible impacts of global warming, we’ll need to massively increase carbon drawdown this decade.
+That means we must employ every strategy we can, especially those that are immediately deployable, and scale them as quickly as possible, even as we develop new technologies

 Forests are already a proven carbon capture solution.
 No other proposed carbon capture technology is ready to deploy at scale today.
 Many of the proposed technological solutions appear to offer quick fixes, but none are yet commercially mature.
-This process can decades; once mature, technological solutions will face the same massive scaling challenges that face restoration.
+This process can take decades; once mature, technological solutions will face the same massive scaling challenges that face restoration.

 Lots!
 Researchers around the globe continue to refine estimates of the climate and ecosystem benefits of large-scale reforestation.
 Some of the most compelling recent studies address natural forest regeneration, the potential of global tree restoration, the carbon accumulation potential of natural forests, and priority areas for ecosystem restoration.